OpenGraphXAI/benchmarks/README.md

 from ogx_datasets_pyg import OGXBenchmark

-dataset = OGXBenchmark(root='/tmp', data_name='alfa')
+dataset = OGXBenchmark(root='/tmp', name='alfa')
 ```

-The `mask` attribute in graphs provide the ground truth explanation mask.
+The `mask` attribute in graphs provides the ground truth explanation mask.

 ## Generating XAI benchmarks

-In the directory `src` we provide the scripts to mine candidate benchmarks and to generate benchmarks with chosen Weisfeiler-Leman labels as ground truth.
+In the directory `src`, we provide the scripts to mine candidate benchmarks and to generate benchmarks with chosen Weisfeiler-Leman labels as ground truth.

 To mine potential benchmarks from a dataset from the [TU collection](www.graphlearning.io), run